Security-Scoped URLs

 }

-// STEP 2: Store the path for immediate use
+// Store the path string for immediate UI use

 selecteditem = url.path